Welcome to the unofficial site of the

 Special Forces "Judo" sleeve patch

-The minimum requirments for an iranian Spec Ops soldier is to be able to hit a stationary target at 200 m with an assault rifle (no scope!), and up to 40 m with a submuchine gun, and at 25-30 m with a pistol.
+The minimum requirments for an iranian Spec Ops soldier is to be able to hit a stationary target at 200 m with an assault rifle (iron sight!), and up to 40 m with a submuchine gun, and at 25-30 m with a pistol.

 With a sniper rifle he should be able to pinpoint the chest of a target figure at 650 m, and he should be able to hit a target figure moving at 3 m/s at 500 m.
 He also should be able to use an anti-tank grenade launcher accurately at up to 400 m and an anti-tank guided missile at 500-1000 m, and throwing a hand grenade accurately from 25-50 m when standing still or when running.

 Spec Ops troops literally risk death during realistic training exercises.
 Deadly chemichals, explosives barrages and live ammunition are routinely used .

 Iranian commanders believe that men, not machines, win battles; so the foundation for combat training is the fighting men enhanced by technology, not subject to it .